 Take a look at how Amir and Aleks – Real Estate Team does it with this Facebook giveaway post.
-They include a short description of the prize, how to enter, and a link to enter the giveaway.
+Their web contest idea includes a short description of the prize, how to enter, and a link to enter the giveaway.
 Plus, the use of emojis really grabs the attention of users online.

 Also included is a high-quality photo of the prize (image of the restaurant) with text over the top to let users know this is a giveaway post.
 You can create a similar photo using a free online image editing tool like Canva.

-On your page, you can pin the post so everyone visiting your page will see you’re running a contest.
+You can pin the post on your page so everyone visiting your page will see you’re running a contest.

 Then you can also share it on your personal timeline so your friends and family can help spread the word.

-Aside from creating posts to promote your giveaway, you can also create a custom cover photo to market your contest.
+Aside from creating posts to promote your giveaway on Facebook, you can also create a custom cover photo to market your contest.

 To create your own, head to Canva again and choose the Facebook cover template.
 You can choose any of their pre-designed templates for your promotional giveaway idea, upload an image of your prize, and customize the text to create a giveaway Facebook cover that fits your brand.

-Note: Make sure to review Facebook’s giveaway policies before you get started since they require you to include certain information in your posts.
+Note: Make sure to review Facebook’s giveaway policies before starting since they require you to include certain information in your posts.

 For more Facebook contest ideas, check this guide out.

-For this promotional giveaway idea, you will need to create a post on Instagram that includes a beautiful image to catch the attention of users, as well as a description of the contest.
+For this promotional giveaway idea, you will need to create a post on Instagram that includes a beautiful image to catch the attention of users and a description of the contest.
 You can easily create a nice image like the one below using Canva.

-Instagram doesn’t let you link to individual posts, but you can provide instructions on how to enter the contest, or just direct them to click the link in your bio (you did add the link in step 6, right?).
+Instagram doesn’t let you link to individual posts, but you can provide instructions on entering the contest or direct them to click the link in your bio (you did add the link in step 6, right?).

 You can use up to 30 hashtags on your post, so go wild!
 Be sure to research each hashtag to see if you’re using it correctly, and make sure it will help you reach the right audience when learning how to promote your contest.

-Some of the best online contest ideas involve creating an Instagram Story to promote your contest to your followers as well.
+Some of the best online contest ideas involve creating an Instagram Story to promote your contest to your followers.
 Instagram Stories get a ton of engagement.
 Instagram Stories are used by 500 million users every day.

-Send out some tweets announcing your giveaway that includes a link to your contest page and a good hashtag such as #WIN or #giveaway.
-Unlike on Facebook, your posts on Twitter are limited to 280 characters, so keep your tweets short and sweet by only including what’s necessary.
+Send out some tweets announcing your giveaway, including a link to your contest page and a good hashtag like #WIN or #giveaway.
+Unlike on Facebook, Twitter posts are limited to 280 characters, so keep your tweets short and sweet by only including what’s necessary.

 You can learn how to write a viral tweet for your Twitter giveaway promotion here.

 Remember, timing is everything when it comes to Twitter.
 Check out the image below to find out what time of the day your tweet will get the most engagement.

 You can also learn how to run a Pinterest contest here to go with this Pinterest giveaway promo idea.

 For B2B contests, LinkedIn is a great place to promote your giveaway to your business connections and grow your LinkedIn followers.